 Hanukkah, or Chanukah, is an 8-day Jewish celebration often referred to as the Festival of Lights.
 Jewish people in the UK celebrate this holiday by lighting candles, exchanging presents, and eating fried foods.

 Hanukkah in the Jewish Calendar

 Is the First Day of Hanukkah a Public Holiday?

-The first day of Hanukkah is not a bank holiday in the United Kingdom.
-There may be some congestion near synagogues.
+The first day of Hanukkah is not a bank holiday in the UK.
 Jewish businesses may be closed or have different opening hours.
 Jewish children at state schools can obtain permission to have time off school to celebrate this holiday.

 About First Day of Hanukkah in other countriesRead more about First Day of Hanukkah.